erjiang/python-snippets/2-functions.md

 greet()
 ```

 It's a one-way street.
-You can use variables that functions create from outside the function, but functions can use variables that were declared outside of the function.
+From outside a function, you cannot use variables that were created inside the function, but inside a function, you can use variables that were declared outside of the function.

 Still, Python has an additional safety feature.